Medical students celebrating Match Day in 2014.

 However, most of the applicants who withdrew probably still found residency positions – just not in the NRMP’s Match.

 For instance, students who matched in the military match in December, or the urology match in January are required to withdraw from the NRMP Match.
 The same is true for DO students who accepted a position in the AOA match.
-(Importantly, failing to withdraw in these circumstances is considered a Match violation – and to ensure that applicants don’t forget, a medical school official is responsible for processing the withdrawals for all U.S. MD and DO medical students who match in other programs.)
+(Importantly, failing to withdraw in these circumstances is considered a Match violation – and to ensure that applicants don’t forget, all U.S. MD and DO medical schools have an official designated to process the withdrawals for their students who match in other programs.)

 The bottom line is, there are a lot of reasons why an applicant might withdraw from the Match – and most of them justify excluding these applicants from the Match rate calculation.
 So far, the NRMP’s decision to exclude these applicants seems appropriate.